 After spending two hours in Chester, we all piled back on our double-decker tour bus (aka the Hell Hole) and headed to Liverpool.
 Once we arrived, we checked into our four-star hostel (we even had a full English breakfast which includes eggs, sausage, bacon, potatoes, and beans) and looked around the area.
 It is definitely dirtier than London, and I really didn't like it from the beginning.
 The accent there is really difficult to understand (they are called Scousers).
 We went on a Shiverpool tour, and our tour guides were a little creepy and rude, but it was all in good fun.
-It wasn't that scary, but walking around at night in Liverpool is enough to give me the creeps!
+It wasn't that scary, but walking around at night in Liverpool is en

 The next day, we went on a bus tour around Liverpool.
 It was great to see some of the buildings around the city without walking in the cold.
 We saw the headquarters of White Star (the company that built the Titanic), the Cavern Club (the club The Beatles first played in), Penny Lane and the sites in the song, Strawberry Fields, John Lennon's and Paul McCartney's childhood homes, and the Catholic and Anglican Cathedrals.
 There is a lot of Beatles history in Liverpool, and it was great to see some of those sites.